 We’ve found that Cabo is more tourist-orientated, and has quite an ‘Americanized’ feel to it with chain restaurants and hotels.
 However, because Cabo is so tourist-orientated there’s also a good shopping scene, lots of tourist excursions, and the nightlife is lively.
 (Recommended: Do You Need a Passport to go to Cabo?).

-The beaches in both are quite similar, although we’ve found that the water is generally clearer in Cabo, but warmer in Puerto Vallarta!
-However, the beaches are quite exposed to strong waves in Cabo, so there aren’t many beaches where it is safe to swim.
-But you certainly can swim in Cabo.
+Another notable difference at the coast is that the beaches in Cabo tend to be quite exposed to strong waves, so there aren’t many beaches where it is safe to swim.
+But you certainly can find some lovely spots to swim in Cabo.

-That said, if you’re looking for calm turquoise water and soft white sand beaches then neither destination really provides that, and a holiday in Cancun or Tulum may suit you better.
+That said, if you’re looking for calm turquoise water and soft white sand beaches then neither destination really provides that.
+Rather a holiday in Cancun or Tulum on Mexico’s Caribbean side may suit you better.
 (Related: Cancun vs Tulum)

-In terms of expenses, we’ve found Puerto Vallarta to be slightly cheaper than Cabo, but you can find affordable food and accomodation options in both – especially if you bypass the all-inclusive hotels and resorts.
+In terms of expenses, we’ve found Puerto Vallarta to be slightly cheaper than Cabo, but you can find affordable food and accommodation options in both.
+Especially if you bypass the all-inclusive hotels and resorts.

-Puerto Vallarta is a safe destination for tourists too – as is Cabo – but as always you must be vigilant in regards to petty crime in both destinations, and be careful of leaving drinks unattended.
+Puerto Vallarta is a safe destination for tourists too – as is Cabo – but as always you must be vigilant in regards to petty crime in both destinations.
+If enjoying the nightlife, be careful not to leave drinks unattended.

 Cabo has some wonderful beaches, and Lovers Beach is probably our favourite.
 This beach is remote and secluded as it can only be reached by boat – but it’s well worth the trip.
 The water is clear and great for snorkelling, while the sand is soft, pristine, and flanked by stunning dramatic granite cliffs that are 30 million years old.